levenlabs/otter/README.md

 The interaction on the client-side is fairly straightforward:

-* (Possibly optional, depending on config) Authenticate connection with token previously retrieved from backend.
+* (Possibly optional, depending on config) Authenticate connection with signature previously retrieved from backend.
 Authentication also includes presence information.
 * Subscribe to desired channels.
 * Read publishes from these channels.
 * Publish to any channel to communicate with backend.
 A channel does not need to